-Our five-week puppy group class will be held every Saturday at our indoor training facility, starting January 19 - February 16, 2019, from 9:00 to 10:00 am.
+Our four-week puppy group class will be held every Thursday evening at our indoor training facility, starting March 28 - April 18, 2019, from 6:00 to 7:00 pm.
 This obedience training class will help your puppy learn valuable social and communication skills with both humans and other dogs.
 Commands covered include come, heel, sit, off, down, place, and stay.
 Husbandry topics will include how young puppies learn and communicate, housebreaking, proper nutrition, and feeding schedules, and nail trims made easy.

 Cost - $150

 Click Here to Save Your Spot in Class!

 Housebreaking is the bane of puppyhood for most dog owners.
 It is an incredibly frustrating process that has been made even more so by misguided training recommendations doled out by friends, family, the internet, and a myriad of dog professionals.